AD-SDL/rpl_workcell/README.md

 <img src="assets/DeckMapEmpty.jpg"  width="200">

-An "alias" argument defines a string that can be used to refer to a position later in the specifrication: e.g., the fourth line in the YAML below specifies that location "7" can be referred to as "dest".
+An "alias" argument defines a string that can be used to refer to a position later in the specifrication: e.g., the fourth line in the YAML below specifies that location "7" can be referred to as "source".

-The "mount" argument indicates one of two  locations, *left* or *right*.

 The wells within a plate are referred to via their column and row, e.g., A1.

 The following specification describes an OT2 with the following components:
 * In location 7: A 6-well rack of 50 ml tubes.
 (These are used to contain the different colors that are to be mixed, in wells A1, A2, and A3.
-* In each of locations 8, 9, 10, and 11: A 96-well rack of 300 ul wells.
+* In each of locations 8 and 9: A 96-well rack of 300 ul wells.

 ```
 equipment: